kinow/autosubmit/docs/source/index.rst

 capabilities of an experiment manager, workflow orchestrator and monitor in a self-contained application.

-Autosubmit is a Python package provided in PyPI.
-Conda recipes can also be found on the website.
-A containerized version for testing purposes is also available in the Git source code but not public yet.
+It is a Python package available at PyPI.
+The source code in Git contains a Dockerfile used in cloud environments with Kubernetes, and there are examples of how to install Autosubmit with Conda.

 .. raw:: html